stadiamaps/ferrostar/CONTRIBUTING.md

 If Xcode is not behaving well, a quick restart of Xcode or resetting the package graph usually clears it up.

-TODO: Decide on how to publish the Swift package.
-Probably something convoluted like MapLibre does, since SPM is so picky about owning the repo root.

 ### Android

 * Install [Android Studio](https://developer.android.com/studio).